corda/corda/docs/source/cordapp-advanced-concepts.rst

 ..
 Introduce the `LedgerTransaction` abstraction and how it relates to the transaction chain.
 Introduce the state serialization/deserialization and Classloaders.

-Another relevant aspect is that, as mentioned above, states are serialised Java objects.
-To perform any useful operation on them they need to be deserialized into instances of java objects.
+Another relevant aspect to remember is that because states are serialised binary objects, to perform any useful operation on them they need to be deserialized into instances of Java objects.
 All these instances are made available to the contract code as the `LedgerTransaction` parameter passed to the `verify` method.
 The `LedgerTransaction` class abstracts away a lot of complexity and offers contracts a usable data structure where all objects are loaded in the same classloader and can be freely used and filtered by class.
 This way, the contract developer can focus on the business logic.

-Behind the scenes, thing are more complex.
+Behind the scenes, the matter is more complex.
 As can be seen in this illustration:

 .. image:: resources/tx-chain.png
    :scale: 20%